The Rest of the Story

 I remember the joy we shared when each of our daughters graduated from college and how proud we were of them.
 I remember the work and effort you put into Tammy’s wedding and then a year later, Jennifer’s wedding.
 I remember you helping with the flowers and helping with sewing the bridesmaids’ dresses.
 I also remember those days when the female stress levels peaked.

 I remember how it felt to be just the two of us again at home, the “empty nest”.
 The new freedom to just do something “on our own”.
 I remember when we wondered how they were doing.
 I remember when we learned we would be grandparents and how you loved being a grandmother.
 I remember how you loved our grandchildren and spending time with them.
-I remember you reading to them, playing games with them, putting puzzles together, making crafts, and singing to them.
+I remember you reading to them, playing games, putting puzzles together, making crafts, and singing to them.
 I remember you teaching the girls how to cook and make cookies and cakes.
 I know that is why Kaylee loves to cook and has become a great cook.

 I know there were also tough times we shared during the 58 years we had together, and I have not forgotten any of them.
 The outcome was that we learned how strong our love was and how we could lean on our faith in God.